 As well as many schools following British, American and international curriculums, there are German, Italian, Pakistani and Filipino foundations, serving the children of nationals working in the desert kingdom.

-A total of eight schools are accredited by the Council of International Schools, while the Council of British International Schools has two members.
-There are 18 IB World Schools that offer the International Baccalaureate Diploma, 12 of which offer the Diploma Programme.
+A total of nine schools are accredited by the Council of International Schools, while the Council of British International Schools has two members.
+There are 28 IB World Schools that offer the International Baccalaureate Diploma, 15 of which offer the Diploma Programme.

 International schools are divided into two types: those owned by Saudi citizens, which are supervised by the Ministry of Education and must conform to its regulations, such as mandatory segregation by gender, and those owned by foreign nationals, which are not.